grahac/alexa_request_verifier/README.md

     applications: [..., :alexa_request_verifier]

+## Kudos
+A big thanks to the Elixir Forum for helping me navigate all of the Erlang :public_key libraries.
+[Forum thread](https://elixirforum.com/t/x-509-request-cert-chain-validation-plug-for-alexa-skills/4463/23).

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can be found at [https://hexdocs.pm/alexa_request_verifier](https://hexdocs.pm/alexa_request_verifier).